Castle Frome: Community

-There is one bus route through the parish, on the B4130, with connection between Ledbury and Bromyard, and villages between.
+There is one bus route through the parish, on the B4214, with connection between Ledbury and Bromyard, and villages between.
 The closest National Rail connection is at Hereford railway station, 11 mi to the south-west on the Crewe to Newport Welsh Marches Line.
-At Worcester, 12 mi to the north-east are Worcester Foregate Street, Shrub Hil, and Worcestershire Parkway railway stations, with connections to London, Birmingham, Oxford, Bristol, Nottingham and Cardiff.
+At Worcester, 12 mi to the north-east are Worcester Foregate Street, Shrub Hill, and Worcestershire Parkway railway stations, with connections to London, Birmingham, Oxford, Bristol, Nottingham and Cardiff.

 The nearest hospital is Ledbury Community Hospital at Ledbury, with the nearest major hospital Hereford County Hospital at Hereford.
 The nearest primary school is Bosbury C of E School at Bosbury.
 The parish falls under the mixed secondary school catchment area for The John Masefield High School & Sixth Form Centre at Ledbury.
 The Anglican parish church of St James is in the Bromyard Deanery of the Diocese of Hereford.
 It is part of the rural eight-parish Frome Valley Churches benefice comprising Acton Beauchamp, Bishops Frome, Castle Frome, Evesbatch, Fromes Hill, Much Cowarne, Ocle Pychard and Stanford Bishop with Linley Green.